quipucords/quipucords/docs/source/commands.rst

 Remote Scan Commands
 ~~~~~~~~~~~~~~~~~~~~~
-This file documents which programs on the remote host are used to collect different groups of facts.
+This section documents which commands on the remote host are required to collect system facts.
 In addition to the programs below, we depend on standard shell facilities like those provided by bash.

 Basic Commands
 ##############
-Below is a list of commands that require sudo to gather facts.
+Below is a list of commands that do not require sudo or root access.

 - cat
 - ctime